quipper/devops-test/README.md

-# Quipper Infra Test
+# Quipper DevOps Test

 ## Task 1: Programming Test

 ### Restriction

 - Use at least 1 programming code.
 You can use any kind of programming languages.
-- Use at least 1 RDBMS database or database which can use SQL-like query, such as Google BigQuery, InfluxDB, etc...
+- Use at least 1 database which can use SQL or SQL-like query, such as PostgreSQL, MySQL, sqlite3, Google BigQuery, InfluxDB, etc...

 ### Task